justincpresley/ndn-sync/README.md

 ## Usage

-Before you utilize ***ndn-sync*** or try any of it's examples, please ensure that you have the necessary [prerequisites](/docs/INSTALL.md).
+Before you utilize ***ndn-sync*** or try any of its examples, please ensure that you have the necessary [prerequisites](/docs/INSTALL.md).
 It will take but a few minutes!

 ***ndn-sync*** is a library containing multiple modules (different Syncs), each with individual functionality and use.